This PDF is the current document as it appeared on Public Inspection on 01/20/2015 at 08:45 am.

 - Mail: Attn: Guý DuBeck, HMS Management Division (F/SF1), NMFS, 1315 East-West Highway, Silver Spring, MD 20910.

 For copies of the Shark Research Fishery Permit Application, please write to the HMS Management Division at the address listed above, call (301) 427-8503 (phone), or fax a request to (301) 713-1917.
 Copies of the Shark Research Fishery Application are also available at the HMS Web site at http://www.nmfs.noaa.gov/sfa/hms/index.htm.
 Additionally, please be advised that your application may be released under the Freedom of Information Act.Start Further Info

 FOR FURTHER INFORMATION CONTACT:

 The Atlantic shark fisheries are managed under the authority of the Magnuson-Stevens Fishery Conservation and Management Act (Magnuson-Stevens Act).
-The 2006 Consolidated Highly Migratory species (HMS) Fishery Management Plan (FMP) is implemented by regulations at 50 CFR part 635.
+The 2006 Consolidated HMS Fishery Management Plan (FMP) is implemented by regulations at 50 CFR part 635.

 Emily H. Menashes,

 Acting Director, Office of Sustainable Fisheries, National Marine Fisheries Service.